vladen/aeroflow/specifications/readme.md

 <a name="instance-members-catch-catchalternatefunction"></a>
 ### catch(@alternate:!function)
-Emits @alternate value instead of error emitted by flow.
+Emits "next" notification with @alternate value instead of error emitted by flow.

 ```js
 var alternate = 'alternate';